Contents

 - the biomass feedstock utilized is sustainably sourced1

-- the project does no net harm to the environment and society
+- the Project does no net harm to the environment and society

-- the project is considered additional, in accordance with the requirements of Section 6.4
+- the Project is considered additional, in accordance with the requirements of Section 6.4

-- the project provides long duration storage (>1000 yr estimated) of carbon in geologic formations
+- the Project provides long duration storage (>1000 yr estimated) of carbon in geologic formations

 - the geologic storage site is located in the US

 - the geologic storage site is properly permitted and has a current Class I or V UIC well permit2.
-The site must be operated in compliance with current permits including those issued by the US EPA or U.S. States for underground injection control wells and specifically identify biomass or an equivalent type of injectant, as acceptable injectants under the permit3.
+The site must be operated in compliance with current permits including those issued by the US EPA or U.S. States for underground injection control wells and specifically identify biomass or an equivalent type of injectant, as acceptable injectants under the permit3

 Projects that are explicitly NOT eligible include the following: